kernel-community/kernel/docs/module-7/no-paradigm.md

 > We do not live in such a human society.
 Our society has developed an image of itself, according to which the satisfaction of needs has to be deserved and earned, so that it be understood as a reward [...]
 The premise of the reward-oriented hierarchy states that the necessities for the satisfaction of human needs are scarce.
 This scarcity poses individual and social problems of production and distribution.
 Finally, the premise declares that the problems of scarcity can not be solved before individual and social problems are solved.

-Our present knowledge and technology could remove scarcity, but the its **economics** and **language** linger on.
+Our present knowledge and technology could remove scarcity, but its **economics** and **language** linger on.
 This is *exactly why* shared networks which merge the two explicitly and allow us to program dynamic flows of value are so fascinating.
 They're the only piece Brün was missing back in 1980.
-She already understood then what many still do not: the problem is not primarily social or political: it is *linguistic*.
+She already understood then what many still do not: the problem is not primarily social or political.
+It is *linguistic*.

 ### On Your Marx

-We cannot use the language of this reward-oriented hierarchy in which we are so deeply embedded to discuss its own premise: we must first teach it to experiment with itself in order to discover how it labors under the paradigm it ought to expose.
+We cannot use the language of this reward-oriented hierarchy in which we are so deeply embedded to discuss its own premise: we must <a href="https://www.youtube.com/playlist?list=PL5ClmaG2tnPPFveZLH5lRrzV-Ndc3_Nli" target="_blank">first teach it to experiment with itself</a> in order to discover how it labors under the paradigm it ought to expose.

 > In particular: can we find the language whose grammar, syntax, and sentence structure would make it consistent with the premise that all human needs have to be satisfied first, *before and so that* individual and social problems can and will be identified and solved?